charankumarpalla/laughing-buddha/Java/1.JVM/ReadMe.md

 The architecture of the JVM enables detailed control over the actions that a Java application performs. **It runs in a sandbox environment and ensures** that the application does not have access to the local file system, processes, and networking without proper permission.
 In case of remote execution, code should be signed with a certificate.

+> The JVM is the virtual machine on which Java code executes.
+It's responsible for converting byte code into machine-specific code.

 ## Architecture
 The JVM specification defines the subsystems and their external behavior. _The JVM has the following major subsystems_: